pga99/boardgame_play_predictor/README.md

 # Boardgame play predictor

-Built this `Streamlit` app as a birthday present to my wife to use predict the winner of a boardgame match.
+Built this `Streamlit` app as a birthday present to my wife to use it to predict the winner of our boardgame plays and then play for/against the prediction.
 Based on data collected with the [Board Game Stats app](https://www.bgstatsapp.com/) from January 2019 to August 2021.
 Board game information comes from [the bgg data from Board Game data set on kaggle](https://www.kaggle.com/mshepherd/board-games).